vampart/web-parallaxJS/README.md

 # web-parallaxJS
 my porfolio web desighn with parallax effect using vanillaJS

-🚀 [Repository Name] - [Brief Description]
+🚀 Web Parallax - Personal web parallax

-Welcome to [Repository Name]!
-This is a [project type] aimed at [main project goal].
-The project is built using [primary technology/stack], and we're excited to share what we've accomplished.
+Welcome to Web parallax!
+This is a personal project .
+The project is built using HTML, CSS, JS, and we're excited to share what we've accomplished.

 ℹ️ Key Features:
 - Free to use: no need license just use it